DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `array`: The ID of a stream.
 Multiple streams may be specified with multiple instances of the parameter.
   * endTime `string`: An optional end time.
 The default is '*'.
 Note that if endTime is earlier than startTime, the resulting values will be in time-descending order.
   * intervals `integer`: The number of intervals to plot over.
 Typically, this would be the number of horizontal pixels in the trend.
 The default is '24'.
 For each interval, the data available is examined and significant values are returned.
 Each interval can produce up to 5 values if they are unique, the first value in the interval, the last value, the highest value, the lowest value and at most one exceptional point (bad status or digital state).
   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
+  * sortField `string`: The field or property of the object used to sort the returned collection.
+For better performance, by default no sorting is applied.
+'Name' is the only supported field by which to sort.
+  * sortOrder `string`: The order that the returned collection is sorted.
+The default is 'Ascending'
   * startTime `string`: An optional start time.
 The default is '*-1d'.
   * timeZone `string`: The time zone in which the time string will be interpreted.
 This parameter will be ignored if a time zone is specified in the time string.
 If no time zone is specified in either places, the PI Web API server time zone will be used.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[StreamValues]](#items[streamvalues])

 ### StreamSet_GetRecordedAdHoc
-Returns recorded values of the specified streams.
+Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.

 ```js